Symphony No. 41 (Haydn)

 The flute appears only in the slow movement where it is featured prominently in several elegant solo passages.
 This is not unusual for Haydn's symphonies.
 Using that type of solo usually would seem out of place in the classical symphony.
-He felt the complete freedom to innovate as he wished, as he was composing in the relatively isolated palace of Esterhaza.
+He felt the complete freedom to innovate as he wished, as he was composing in the relatively isolated palace of Eszterháza.